kyma-project/busola/docs/extensibility/datasources-section.md

 # _dataSources_ section

 The optional **dataSources** section contains an object that maps a data source name to a data source configuration object.
-The data source name preceded by a dollar sign '\$' is used in the **source** expression.
+The data source name, preceded by a dollar sign '\$', is used in the **source** expression.

 Data sources are provided in all [JSONata](https://docs.jsonata.org/overview.html) formulas as functions to call.
 For example, `{ "source": $myRelatedResource().metadata.labels }` returns the `metadata.labels` of the related resource.